New Jersey

 Aside from the gambling age, one of the most critical things bettors need to know before placing a bet is the tax rate.
 In New Jersey, gambling winnings are considered taxable income and have a tax rate of 3%.

 Since iGaming, horserace betting, and sports betting are all legal in NJ, there are not many more gambling-related topics for the state to discuss during upcoming legislative sessions.
-Updates to the law can always come about as the market shifts over time, but for right now, residents can expect the sports betting scene to remain the same.
+Updates to the law can occur as the market shifts over time, but for now, residents can expect the sports betting scene to remain unchanged.

 Are online casinos legal in New Jersey?Yes